jedi-academy/learn-4711/data/assignments/assignment1.md

 Contributions to the team repository should be by pull request only.

-(Not required for this assignment, peer review and issue tracking will come into play for assignment 2.)
+(Not required for this assignment, peer review and issue tracking may come into play for upcoming assignments.)

 All work should be done in your "develop" branch.
 Before the deadline, the CAPTAIN should merge "develop" into "master",